NateTheGreatt/bitECS/docs/Intro.md

 # Introduction

 `bitECS` is a flexible toolkit for data-oriented design in game development.
-It offers core ECS concepts without imposing strict rules:
+It offers core ECS concepts without imposing strict rules onto your architecture:

 - Entities are numerical IDs.
 - Component stores can be anything.